creek-service/aggregate-template/README.md

        1. Build from actions
        2. enforce https
    4. Secrets
-       2. Set the `COVERALLS_REPO_TOKEN` secret in GitHub for the repository
+       1. Set the `COVERALLS_REPO_TOKEN` secret in GitHub for the repository
 3. Add the new tutorial to the [tutorials page][tutorials] on creekservice.org
-4. Add the new tutorial sitemap.xml to the root aggregate sitemap.xml (steps: TBD)
+4. Add the new tutorial sitemap.xml to the root aggregate sitemap.xml: todo

 [useThisTemplate]: https://github.com/creek-service/aggregate-template/generate
 [tutorials]: https://github.com/creek-service/creek-service.github.io/blob/main/_pages/tutorials.md